comit-network/xmr-btc-swap/dev-docs/asb/README.md

 The CLI is designed to run one specific swap against an ASB.
 The ASB is designed to run 24/7 as a daemon that responds to CLIs connecting.
 Since the ASB is a long running task we specify the person running an ASB as service provider.

-## Connect with other market makers

-Consider joining the designated [Matrix chat](https://matrix.to/#/%23unstoppableswap-market-makers:matrix.org) to connect with other individuals running asbs.
-The core developers are active in this chat and always looking for feedback.

 ### ASB discovery